davemoore22/sorcery/README.md

 ## Compilation

-I 'm currently developing solely on Linux (Ubuntu 22) so compilation instructions are currently Linux-specific.
+I'm currently developing solely on Linux (Ubuntu 22) so compilation instructions are currently Linux-specific.
 Windows instructions and releases will of course be supported at a later date.

 Full compliation instructions for Linux are in the doc/COMPILE text file, but in brief both CMake (via VSCode CMake Tools) and Code::Blocks are supported once the various support libraries are installed.
 C++20 compiler support is required (I'm currently using GCC 11.3).